-Year after year Moodle continues to be the world's leading LMS software solution and it doesn't appear that this is going to change anytime soon seeing as Moodle has 3.7 times the users of the next leading LMS.
+Year after year, Moodle continues to be the world's leading LMS software solution, and it doesn't appear that this is going to change anytime soon, seeing as Moodle has 3.7 times the users of the next leading LMS.
 As the Moodle community continues to grow, the open-source software is only going to continue to get better as developers add user-driven updates and plugins.
-One of the key benefits of using an open-source LMS software like Moodle is that instant customer feedback and improvement loop that is built into the business model.
+One of the key benefits of using an open-source LMS software like Moodle is the instant customer feedback and improvement loop that is built into the business model.

 What are Moodle’s most popular plugins?

 Again according to Moodle.org itself, the most-downloaded add-ons are Questionnaire, Certificate, Presenter and Book, with thousands of users between them.
 Again, customizability is where Moodle shines; if you can think of something your learning institution needs, there’s probably a module for it already.
 If not, you can share resources with other institutions and stakeholders that may benefit from the new module to create it together.